 If you didn’t brush your own hair, it would get very tangled.
 If you don’t brush out those tangles and wash your hair (or your hair gets wet), the tangles tighten.
 Sleeping on your hair without proper brushing adds to the tangles.
 A dog’s hair acts the same way.
 The longer the hair, the more brushing is necessary to keep it from getting tangled.

 De-matting can hurt even if you are gentle, so it’s best to be proactive and groom your dog on a regular basis.
-Shaving a severely matted pet is sometimes necessary.
+Matting that is severe or widespread will require shaving.

 Q: Will cutting a dog’s hair reduce shedding?